fabmax/physx-jni/README.md

 ### CUDA Support

 PhysX supports accelerating physics simulation with CUDA (this, of course, requires an Nvidia GPU).
-Enabling CUDA for a scene is pretty simple:
+Enabling CUDA for a scene is pretty simple (but experimental!):

 ```java
 // Setup your scene as usual